 Attributes like neuroticism, fear, lack of fulfillment from life, externalizing blame are common side effects of the sleeping stage.
-When you start believing that only you can control the cruise of your life, that’s when wake up.
+When you start believing that only you can the way you live your life, that’s when you wake up.

 2. Waking Up

 The journey from blaming others to deciding to taking control of our lives falls under waking up.

 Usually, there comes a point in our lives when we start asking ourselves – why do people always disappoint us?
 Why doesn’t our life look like we want it to?
 Why are we constantly stuck in a situation where we are not in control?